 Fifteen months after Air Force Captain Christy Wise lost her leg in a boating accident, Wise returned to flight by getting into the cockpit of an HC-130J Combat King II.

-The boating accident occurred when Christy Wise and her boyfriend Tim Wise were in the water in Shalimar, Florida on Aril 11, 2015.
-She noticed a boat speeding her way and to try to get them to turn, she flashed her headlamp.
-The boat did not change its course and came directly at Wise.
+Wise’s accident occurred when she and her boyfriend Tim were in the water in Shalimar, Fla. on Aril 11, 2015.
+She noticed a boat speeding her way and attempted to signal to the driver that they were there.
+Unfortunately, the boat never saw them.

+After months in rehab, Wise eventually managed to pass the Air Force physical fitness test which included a 1.5-mile run.
 Only nine weeks after her accident, she competed in and won several medals at the Wounded Warrior Games.
-This past year she also participated in the Invictus Games.